Laksmi Pamuntjak: Podcast

 Pamuntjak’s latest work, Kitab Kawin (The Book of Mating), a collection of short stories on women in relationships, was published in 2021.
 A podcast based on the stories Podcast Kitab Kawin, was launched in the same year, combining Pamuntjak’s reading, her recounting of the creative process behind the stories, and her interviews with a wide range of experts, academics and survivors.
 Among the darker and complex subjects examined in the podcast are domestic violence, sexual violence toward women and children, and child marriage.

 Keynote Speeches

-Pamuntjak was keynote speaker at the opening of the 9th European Southeast Asian Studies Association (EuroSEAS) Conference at the University of Oxford in 2017.
+Pamuntjak was the keynote speaker at the opening of the 9th European Southeast Asian Studies Association (EuroSEAS) Conference at the University of Oxford in 2017.
 The title of her speech was Between Hope and Despair: Living with Difference in Today’s Indonesia.
 She also delivered the keynote speech entitled Claiming Ownership of One’s Freed Selves: Art and Morality in Today’s Indonesia for the opening of the Indonesia Council Open Conference in 2019, held at the Australian National University, Canberra.